TheOdinProject/curriculum/rails_programming/README.md

-Here lies the offical NodeJS backend JavaScript course for TOP.
-This Take Ruby to the next level with the Ruby on Rails framework!
+Take Ruby to the next level with the Ruby on Rails framework!
 Learn how to fully craft your site's backend using the Model-View-Controller design pattern.
 You'll gain the confidence to launch a website in under an hour.

 ## The Outline